-- 1. Illuminance (lux) levels in all internal areas of the building are specified in accordance with the CIBSE Code for Lighting 200611. - 2.
-For areas where computer screens are regularly used, the lighting design complies with CIBSE Lighting Guide 712 sections 3.3, 4.6, 4.7, 4.8 and 4.9.
+- 2. For areas where computer screens are regularly used, the lighting design complies with CIBSE Lighting Guide 7 sections 3.3, 4.6, 4.7, 4.8 and 4.9.
 This gives recommendations highlighting: - a.
 Limits to the luminance of the luminaires, to avoid screen reflections.
 (Manufacturers' data for the luminaires should be sought to confirm this). - b.
 For up-lighting, the recommendations refer to the luminance of the lit ceiling rather than the luminaire; a design team calculation is usually required to demonstrate this. - c.
 Recommendations for direct lighting, ceiling illuminance, and average wall illuminance. - 3.
-Cells must be lit to a maintained illuminance of 200 lux at table-top level.
-In addition there must be the facility (using, for example, dimming, step switching or separate task and general lighting) for the cell's occupant to select a lower level of general lighting if required.
+Illuminance levels for lighting in all external areas within the construction zone are specified in accordance with CIBSE Lighting Guide 6, 'The outdoor environment.